Things To Do In Dubai

 In a fun and engaging manner, kids understand real life as they are paid a salary for their work.

 Kidzania has its currency called Kidzos, so kids can spend only as much as they earn.
-Or they can save their bank accounts and use the money during their next visit.
-And the companies that offer jobs are McDonald’s, Dubai Police, Emirates Airlines, and so on – it doesn’t get more accurate.
+They can also save their bank accounts and use the money for their next visit.
+The companies that offer jobs are McDonald’s, Dubai Police, Emirates Airlines, and so on—it doesn’t get more accurate.

 Glancing into the city, you will see little ones walking the streets, a mini fire truck rushing around, followed by an ambulance, and more amusing real-life role-play.
 Parents can safely leave their kids in Kidzania.